naelaboraya/OOP_EX4/README.md

 # How to run the project </br>
- - git clone the reposetory
+ - git clone the reposetory / download the project to your computer </br>
- - Open the terminal/cmd
+ - Open the terminal/cmd </br>
  - Open to the project folder : </br>
    - Run the server : </br>
      - java -jar Ex4_Server_v0.0.jar "#case [0-15]"</br>